NSW Work Injury Claim

 Section 78 is in the Workplace Injury Management and Workers Compensation Act 1998 (NSW), not the Workers Compensation Act 1987.
 Getting the statute reference right matters when preparing review letters and PIC filings.

-What should go into a same-day evidence register after I receive a Section 78 notice?
+What evidence should I gather after a Section 78 notice?

 Related disputes and claim guides